Sammy Gravano: Colombo associate

 The Mafia had a longstanding presence in Bensonhurst via the Profaci family, which evolved into the Colombo family.
-Despite his father's attempts to dissuade him, Gravano, like many of his Ramper colleagues, drifted into the Cosa Nostra.
-He first became associated with the Cosa Nostra in 1968 through Anthony Spero, whose uncle Shorty was an associate of the Colombo family under future boss, Carmine "The Snake" Persico.
+Despite his father's attempts to dissuade him, Gravano, like many of his Ramper colleagues, drifted into La Cosa Nostra.
+He first became associated with the Mafia in 1968 through his friend Tommy Spero, whose uncle "Shorty" (also named Tommy) Spero was an associate of the Colombo family under future boss, Carmine "the Snake" Persico.
 Gravano was initially involved in crimes such as larceny, hijacking, and armed robbery.
 He quickly moved into racketeering, loansharking, and running a lucrative poker game in the back room of an after-hours club, of which he was part owner.

-Gravano became a particular favorite of family boss Joe Colombo, who used Gravano to picket the FBI Manhattan headquarters as part of his Italian-American Civil Rights League initiative.
+Gravano became a particular favorite of family boss Persico, who used Gravano to picket the Manhattan headquarters of the Federal Bureau of Investigation (FBI) as part of Joe Colombo’s Italian-American Civil Rights League initiative.
 Gravano's rise was so sudden that it was generally understood that he would be among the first to become made when the Cosa Nostra's membership books were reopened (they had been closed since 1957).

 In 1970, Gravano committed his first murder—that of Joseph Colucci, a fellow Spero associate with whose wife Tommy Spero was having an affair.
-Gravano described the experience thus:
+Gravano described the experience thusly:

 As that Beatles song played, I became a killer.
 Joe Colucci was going to die.
-I was going to kill him because he was plotting to kill me.
+I was going to kill him because he was plotting to kill me and Shorty Spero.
 I felt the rage inside me. ...
 Everything went in slow motion.
 I could almost feel the bullet leaving the gun and entering his skull.
-It was strange.
+It was strange and deafening.
 I didn't hear the first shot.
 I didn't see any blood.
-His head didn't seem to move. ...
+His head didn't seem to move.
+I then shot him a second time ...
 I felt like I was a million miles away, like this was all a dream.

 The Colucci murder won respect and approval from Persico for Gravano.
-Gravano later became a mentor to Colucci's son Jack, who became involved in the construction industry as a Gambino associate.
+Later in life, Gravano became a mentor to Colucci's son Jack, who became involved in the construction industry as a Gambino associate.
+Jack did not know Gravano had murdered his father until 25 years after the incident.